 Providing graduation as Private Helicopter Pilot and Commercial Helicopter Pilot, Scoda Aeronáutica's Instruction Center is a reference among the helicopter piloting schools in Brazil.
 It has graduated more than 2,000 pilots, exceeding 100,000 hours of flight.
-The aircraft manufacturing division has already traded 450 aircrafts that operate today in 23 countries.1 was experiencing very expressive growth, mainly derived from the foreign exchange - the newly launched Brazilian Real was highly valued in the comparison to the US Dollar.
+The aircraft manufacturing division has already traded 450 aircrafts that operate today in 23 countries.

+The idea of creating the company appeared soon after Rodrigo's graduation, at an instance when aviation, in Brazil, was experiencing very expressive growth, mainly derived from the foreign exchange - the newly launched Brazilian Real was highly valued in the comparison to the US Dollar.
 That growth was sustained for almost ten years, which ended up positively impacting the establishment of the company then named Edra in the sector.